Gaurella

 Gaurella, also known as Pendra road, is a Census town part of Gaurella-Pendra-Marwahi district in the state of Chhattisgarh, India.
 Distt Headquarter is Gaurella.

 Gaurella and Pendra are twin cities.

 Gaurella is a town and District Headquarter of GPM District Of Chhattisgarh, and it is also known as Pendra road, The railway station of Gaurela town is Pendra Road railway station on Bilaspur - Katni rail route of South East Central Railway, and is the point on the S.E.C railway.
 Height from sea level is 618.4 m.
-The station is nearest to Amarkantak, and Jwaleshwar Mahadev temple.
-To visit Teerthraj "Amarkantak" alight Pendra road rly station.

-The nearest airports are Bilaspur (100KM) and Raipur C.G.
-(126KM).

-Gaurela (Pendra road) is easily approachable by Road from Bilaspur, Shahdol and Katni.

-"Arpa River" is a main river of Chhattisgarh, as per Govt records and physical appearance origin of Arpa river is from village Khodari (खोडरी) of Gaurella block. but some people believe that origin of Arpa is from village Amarpur near Pendra town.
+It is the nearest station to the holy pilgrimage site of Amarkantak.
+Numerous rivers, including the Arpa, Johila, Son, and Tipan, flow through the region.
+The Narmada, the country's most prominent and sacred river, originates in Amarkantak, located just 30 kilometers from Gaurela.
+For Amarkantak pilgrimage and sightseeing, alight at Pendra Road railway station.
+The nearest airports to Gaurela are Bilaspur (100 km), Raipur (226 km), and Jabalpur (270 km).
+It is also easily accessible by road from Bilaspur, Shahdol, Ambikapur, Katni, and Jabalpur.

+The Arpa River is a major river in Chhattisgarh.
+Government records and visual representations place the Arpa River's origin in Khodri village in the Gaurela block.
+However, some locals believe the Arpa originates in Amarpur village near Pendra Nagar.
+The Son River is mythologically believed to originate in Sonmuda in Amarkantak, Madhya Pradesh, where it cascades down as a waterfall and disappears, before flowing continuously from the Son Kund in Sonbacharwar village in Gaurela Pendra Marwahi district.
+Sonbacharwar is considered the actual source of the Son River.
+The Juhila River also originates near the Jwaleshwar Mahadev Temple, a self-proclaimed Shiva temple located in Tawadbara village in Gaurela Pendra Marwahi district.

 The town is a destination for holy and beautiful Tirth Amarkantak, and also a beautiful place to enjoy and place is a growing tourist centre in the region.

+Gaurela is a quiet, cool and beautiful place to enjoy and stay and is a fast emerging area on the tourism map of Chhattisgarh.